 Where is the Academy located?

 Intellectual Virtues Academy (Academy), has secured a location in the Wrigley/Washington neighborhoods of Long Beach at 1637 Long Beach Boulevard, Long Beach, California 90813.
 The location provides spacious classrooms, a front office, a counseling office, an indoor/outdoor lunch area, and staff work stations fully-built out.
-In future years, the Academy will have a fully-functional science laboratory, academic support rooms, a music/theater room, library, and study hall.
 The campus was purchased by Millworks, who transforms architecturally intriguing spaces for non-profit and community use.

 The facility is located just off Pacific Coast Highway and Long Beach Boulevard, offering easy access to the school through the Blue Line and several different Long Beach Transit lines.